Ekkehard-Schulze/precision-temperature-logger/README.md

 slightly larger WSON package.
 Remarkably, the die size of TMP119

-is just 1.0 mm x 0.8 mm, which may allow further laboratory aplications.
+is just 1.0 mm x 0.8 mm, which may allow laboratory aplications,

+for which the WSON package size we used is too large.

 Contributions